qaware/cloud-native-explab/applications/DotnetHello/README.md

 dotnet run
 ```

-This is the standard way to build a .NET app.
+This is the standard way to build a .NET app from the command line.
 You can find more about `dotnet` commands
 in the [docs](https://docs.microsoft.com/en-us/dotnet/core/tools/).

 The app will be available on http://localhost:8080/.
 To change the app configuration, change entries